Admissions

 All prospective students are encouraged to explore relevant information on costs available from the university.

 Some CR students find external scholarship funding through their own research.
-The following resources have helped students secure funding:
+The following information resources have helped students secure funding:

 Q: Will you waive the application or deposit fees?